 Also exciting: seeing all the beautiful mountains.

 Calista said it looked and felt like being in Alberta and at Waterton.
+She was surprised to see the Alberta wild rose!We had a discussion about natural vs man-made borders and international peace parks.

 In short, there's a reason this all seems so familiar to us!